Natural theology: Criticism

 The ideas of natural theology did not come without criticism.
 Many opposed the idea of natural theology, but some philosophers had a greater influence, including David Hume, Immanuel Kant, Søren Kierkegaard, and Charles Darwin.
 Karl Barth's Church Dogmatics also heavily opposed the entirety of natural theology.

-David Hume's Dialogues Concerning Natural Religion played a major role in Hume's standpoint on natural theology.
+Hume's Dialogues Concerning Natural Religion played a major role in his standpoint on natural theology.
 Hume's ideas heavily stem from the idea of natural belief.
 It was stated that, "Hume's doctrine of natural belief allows that certain beliefs are justifiably held by all men without regard to the quality of the evidence which may be produced in their favour".
 However, Hume's argument also stems from the design argument.
 The design argument comes from people being labeled as morally good or evil.
 Hume's argument claims that if we restrict ourselves to the idea of good and evil, that we must also assign this to the designer as well.
 Hume states, "I will allow that pain or misery in man is compatible with infinite power and goodness in the Deity...A mere possible compatibility is not sufficient.
 You must prove these pure, unmixt, and uncontrollable attributes...".
 Hume argues for the idea of a morally perfect deity and requires evidence for anything besides that.
 Hume's arguments against natural theology had a wide influence on many philosophers.

-Charles Darwin's criticism of the theory had a broader impact on scientists and commoners.
+Darwin's criticism of the theory had a broader impact on scientists and commoners.
 Darwin's theories showed that humans and animals developed through an evolutionary process.
 This implied that a chemical reaction was occurring; but it had no influence from the idea of God.
 However, Darwin's ideas did not erase the question of how the original ideas of matter came to be.

 Hume and Kant's ire was not directed at Christian theology, but at the danger of Pagan theology; through refusing natural theology they were denying the legitimacy of Pagan theology.